Configuring Sensors in Your Channel Specification

 -

-Set the configuration options to the desired settings for the corresponding sensor connected to the channel.

-Apply the desired scaling options to the sensor configuration to scale the electrical values to the physical values of the sensor.
-Refer to the Scaling Electrical Values to Physical Values topic for more information on sensor scaling options.
+If necessary, apply any additional applicable configuration options to the sensor.
+Refer to the Configuring I/O Channels topic for more information on available options.

-After a Sensor Class is selected, Live value shows the value of the signal being measured by the sensor.
-Live value displays the electrical signal, but does not indicate that you are logging data.
+After a Sensor Class is selected, Raw value shows the raw electrical value being measured from your sensor without any scaling applied to it.
+Live value shows the sensor value with any scaling configurations applied.
+Raw values are meant for validation of the sensor configuration and are not logged to a data file.